amardeepk3/task-management/README.md

 # Task Management App

-This is a task manangement application for demo purpose, using Node.js, Angular.js that allows the user to register, login and manage and create various tasks.
+This is a task manangement application for demo purpose, using Node.js, Angular.js that allows the user to register, login and create various tasks.
 The project includes user registration, login functionality, and a task manager.

 ## Table of Contents